Plockton High School: Sgoil Chiùil na Gàidhealtachd

 Since its inauguration in 2000, Sgoil Chiùil na Gàidhealtachd (National Centre of Excellence in Traditional Music) has been located at the High School and is a music school.
 Any secondary school age pupil in Scotland can apply, and students from all over Scotland attend, most of whom stay in the school's hostel.
+The centre is unique amongst the other Excellence Centre's which were established under the Scottish Government's Excellence Funding scheme, in that the National Centre of Excellence in Traditional Musical focuses solely on one genre of music.
+It has since been regarded as a "testament to the huge growth in popularity and intrinsic importance and value of Scotland’s native musical culture".